LTUC/code-challenges-students-template/javascript/README.md

    cd code-challenges/challenge01/
 ```
 - Solve the Code Challenge and write the required tests
-- To execute the tests run your the test from the root of `prep-challenges` repo :
+- To execute the tests run the test from the root of the `Code Challenges and Algorithms` repo:

   - to run all tests: `npm test`
   - to run specific tests: `npm test <test-number>`